dhruvdk10/vibe.Inc/README.md

-## Movie Browsing Website
+# Vibe.inc

-A Movie Browsing Website, front-end responsive project built using **HTML, CSS, Bootstrap v5.0, and JavaScript**.
+Vibe.inc is a **front-end movie and TV show inspired website layout** built using **HTML, CSS, Bootstrap v5.0, and JavaScript**.
-It is a static website created for practice, learning, and portfolio showcasing purposes.
+This project is created purely for **educational, learning, and portfolio purposes**.

 ## Features
-- 📱 Fully responsive design (desktop, tablet & mobile)
+- Fully responsive design
-- 🎨 Modern UI layout with navigation bars, hero banners & sections
+- Two-navbar layout (desktop & mobile friendly)
-- 🔍 Search functionality powered by JavaScript
+- Search functionality (frontend only)
-- 🖼️ Grid-based sections for movies and shows
-- ⚡ Bootstrap integration for responsiveness & prebuilt components
+- Media queries for responsiveness
-- 🧩 Clean and organized code structure
+- Modern, Netflix-like UI design

 ## Purpose
 This project is for **educational and personal learning** use only.
-It demonstrates skills in responsive design, layout structuring, and interactive UI elements.

-## Tech Stack
-- **HTML5** – Semantic page structure
-- **CSS3** – Custom styling and responsiveness
-- **Bootstrap 5** – Grid system & reusable UI components
-- **JavaScript (Vanilla)** – Interactivity & DOM manipulation
+There are **no real movies, streaming services, or backend functionalities** included.

 ## Disclaimer
+- All movie posters and images used are **sourced from publicly available materials** and remain the **property of their respective owners**.
+- No copyright infringement is intended.
+- **Logos, branding, and assets used in this project are original creations** and not taken from any external brand.

-This project is not affiliated with any real movie browsing platform or service.
+- This project does **not claim ownership, endorsement, or partnership** with any real streaming platform.
-It is a safe, static website created for learning and portfolio purposes, with no backend, real data, or transactions.